fraterrisus/walkthroughs/aethus/items.md

 *Where:* Constructed (Lighting).

+*Blueprint:* In the Loadmaster's quarters in Epsilon.

 *Cost:* 1x [Building Material](#building-material), 1x [Solanite](#solanite)

 {% endaethusitem %}
 {% aethusitem 'Dew Catcher' %}

 *Where:* Constructed (Production).

+*Blueprint:* On the surface, inside the code-locked chest under the Sun Shade near the Crater.

 *Cost:* 4x [Building Material](#building-material)